Interested in joining our team? Check out the employment page for openings.

 Sara (she/her) is the Finance and Operations Coordinator of OBCA.
 In 2017, Sara started as a Logistics Coordinator in the Bay.
 After learning the nuts and bolts of Bay Area programming, she has transitioned into the role of Finance and Operations Coordinator to better understand how the organization operates in the nonprofit world.

 Sara's first introduction to Outward Bound was through her mother, whom completed a month long backpacking and rock climbing course through Colorado’s San Juan mountains in 1974.
 Growing up with a family that loved backpacking and camping, Sara fell into outdoor education where she led outing trips throughout high school and college.
 The positive impact the outdoors has had in her life, and seeing how the outdoors brings people together, has driven her to work towards making the outdoors more accessible for all.

-High Sierra Program Director, Director of Program & Safety Director - High Sierra Basecamp
+Director of Programs and Safety - High Sierra Basecamp

 Jason (he/him) started working for Outward Bound in 2007 at the North Carolina Outward Bound School before heading west in 2009 to instruct in his favorite place on earth, the High Sierra.
 He then followed the seasons working in Appalachia, Everglades, rivers in North FL and AL, Joshua Tree, Bay Area and always returning to the mountains of California.